On this page

 Actual Execution Results

-Use the following SQL to create the table and use reverse engineering to build the EF models:
+Use the following SQL to create the table and use reverse engineering to build the EF:

 sql